ANybakk/node-irc/docs/API.rst

             messageSplit: 512
         }

+    At the very least, a server url must be given or the client will not be able to connect.

     `secure` (SSL connection) can be a true value or an object (the kind of object returned from `crypto.createCredentials()`) specifying cert etc for validation.
     If you set `selfSigned` to true SSL accepts certificates from a non trusted CA.